artisawesm/initialize/resources/readme.md

-# resources directory
+# Resources directory

-This is where all the modification will happen
+This is where all the modification will happen.